CyberFlameGO/svnpython/Doc/howto/unicode.rst

 Encodings are specified as strings containing the encoding's name.
-Python 2.4 comes with roughly 100 different encodings; see the Python Library Reference at :ref:`standard-encodings` for a list.
-Some encodings have multiple names; for example, 'latin-1', 'iso_8859_1' and '8859' are all synonyms for the same encoding.
+Python 2.4 comes with roughly 100 different encodings; see the Python Library Reference at
+<http://docs.python.org/lib/standard-encodings.html> for a list.
+Some encodings
+have multiple names; for example, 'latin-1', 'iso_8859_1' and '8859' are all synonyms for the same encoding.